Albert0i/DAO/README-cont.md

 ### DAO [兜](https://humanum.arts.cuhk.edu.hk/Lexis/lexi-can/) (cont.)

+> ...to penetrate a man's personality, to know exactly what he will do under any given circumstances—that is the beginning of success.
+It is a duel between us, and whilst he is constantly giving away his mentality to me, I endeavour to let him know little or nothing of mine.
+He is in the light, I in the shade.

 #### Prologue
 Some programmers are used to scrutinize things in minute level.
 Inconsistent nomenclature, abundance of variables, asymmetric layout and ineffective implementation are agonizing.
 Striking a balance between *what is need* and *what can do* is always a dilemma.
 Code, once written, has to be changed again and again, hardly comes to consummation.